seanslma/maki/Python/API/Response.md

 ```

 ## StreamingResponse
 When send a large amount of data, e.g., 50 MB, through API, we might get timeout, other network issues for downloading such a data from the server.

 Streaming response will ensure the data being downloaded chunk by chunk to avoid these issues.

+`io.BytesIO` is a class that allows you to create an in-memory buffer for binary data, which can be used to read or write data in chunks.
+This makes it a natural fit for use with `StreamingResponse`.

 **requires an iterator object to send the results in chunks.**